directus/directus/docs/getting-started/introduction.md

 **Directus can power any data-driven project and can be linked or removed at any time.**

-Build, monitor or manage any data model or app you desire: IoT fleets, ecommerce, SaaS, business data analytics, multi-channel content, _or anything else_....
-If it involves SQL and digital files, you can use Directus.
+Build, monitor or manage any data model or app you desire: IoT fleets, e-commerce, SaaS, business data analytics, multi-channel content, _or anything else!_ If it involves SQL and digital files, you can link up Directus.
 With this in mind, four broad use cases do emerge:

 **Backend as a Service**\
 An end-to-end data solution.
-Efficiently connects data, auto-generates exhaustive APIs for projects that scale, provides webhooks and task automation.
+Efficiently connects data, auto-generates exhaustive APIs for projects that scale, and provides webhooks and task automation.
 Completely detached from the database, you're free to link and remove Directus anytime or use any other service in tandem.